*Please note that this is part 2 of a 3 part series. Part 1 is on Curanderismo (plant spirit medicine) and part 3 is on Icaros

 Partnering with the elemental forces of nature

-In traditional curanderismo, it is not only the person doing the ‘doctoring’, it is their partnership with the elemental forces of nature, the ancestors, deities, and the Mystery itself, in a dance with the healing intelligence of the patient.
-While the curandero may have extensive knowledge in making herbal medicines and skill in other healing practices, it is their ability to enter into altered states of consciousness and to partner with these elemental forces that then guides their practice and lends whatever healing modalities they are using their potency.
-No matter what form of Amazonian curanderismo we speak of, the practice of dieta is where these subtle spiritual working relationships are formed, the energetic sacred vocabulary/ library is built, the skill in channeling is honed, icaros received, wisdom gained, intuition strengthened, sensitivity increased and healing power attained.
+In traditional curanderismo, it is not only the person doing the ‘doctoring’, it is their partnership with the elemental forces of nature, most commonly plants but also the ancestors, deities, and the Mystery itself, in a dance with the healing intelligence of the patient.
+While the curandero may have extensive knowledge in preparing and administering herbal medicines and skill in other healing practices, it is their ability to enter into trance states and to partner with these elemental forces that then guides their practice and lends whatever healing modalities they are using their potency.
+No matter what form of Amazonian curanderismo we speak of, the practice of dieta is where these subtle spiritual working relationships are formed, the energetic resonant vocabulary/ library is built, the skill in channeling is honed, icaros received, wisdom gained, intuition strengthened, sensitivity increased and healing power attained.
 This is the backbone of the whole tradition.

 “The plants sing and speak to you if you listen to them with respect, and they allow you to see by way of visions and dreams.”
 In the Amazonian societies under study, we observed that during the traditional medicine apprenticeship, the initiates dedicate a fundamental part of the process to developing the capacity to “see”, establishing contact with the spirit world.
 This capacity to see is an aspect of extreme importance in shamanic traditions.
 Thus, it is not surprising that apprentices invest considerable time, resources, and effort in developing it.
 In the Peruvian east-central Amazon region the most important way to acquire this capacity is through shamanic diets.” -Elsevier (Journal of Ethno-Pharmacology)

 An ancient practice of entering the inner and outer wilderness